 - Set iPhone to the station and get the playlist info and song listening at right now

 And well, there were some bad ideas.
-You can view whole list here and decide for yourself whether we were genius or naive (or somewhere in between).
+Take a look at our whole list of 2008 iPhone app ideas and decide for yourself whether we were genius or naive (or somewhere in between).

 Many of these ideas exist today in the millions of apps for Android and iOS, but they weren’t made by us.
 As it turns out, the real business opportunity wasn’t exactly what we thought it was on that afternoon.

 The value of free

 When the App Store was launched in July 2008, many people rushed to build apps because of the perceived opportunity to sell them.

 Eric had spent a lot of time working with enterprise software, where a single sale would be in the thousands of dollars.
 My experience was in consumer software.
 I’d recently led product management for Roxio’s digital media software (Easy Media Creator for PC and Toast for Mac), where prices were typically $99 or less.

 We believed the App Store would be for software what iTunes was for music.
 And we, like a lot of people, assumed that people would be willing to pay a decent price in order to download apps.

 Before we built anything (we both were still working other jobs), we watched as many early apps were priced like traditional consumer software.
 Some were priced at $49, $79, even $99.
 But in a matter of just a few weeks, most of those app prices dropped.
 And dropped.
 And dropped.
 And soon, the majority of apps were selling for 99 cents, or they were free.